open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 ### Span Attributes

-[Attributes] are keys and values that are applied as metadata to your spans and are useful for aggregating, filtering, and grouping traces.
+[Attributes] are key-value pairs that are applied as metadata to your spans and are useful for aggregating, filtering, and grouping traces.
 Attributes can be added at span creation, or at any other time during the lifecycle of a span before it has completed.

-Generally speaking, you should try to set attributes during span creation.
-This will incur less overhead compared to setting attributes after span creation, and also allow these attributes to factor into SDK sampling decisions.
+As a best practice, set attributes during span creation.
+This causes less overhead compared to setting attributes after span creation and allow attributes to contribute to SDK sampling decisions.

-The following example adds attributes at creation:
+The following example adds attributes at span creation:

 ```go
 // setting attributes at creation...